prasannakumar227/DoiNk-Shippers/README.md

 # DoiNK Shippers - Food Delivery App

 DoiNK Shippers is a food delivery app developed by students, for students.
-It aims to provide a convenient and efficient way for students to order food from local restaurants and have it delivered to their doorstep.
+It aims to provide a convenient and efficient way for students to order food from local restaurants and have it delivered by the students to their doorstep.

 ## Features